jshprentz/meetup2xibo/docs/user-manual/overview.rst

 The Linux cron daemon (or the Windows Task Scheduler) can run Cron runs meetup2xibo every 10 minutes so the Xibo layouts show the latest event changes, particularly last minute room changes.
-Cron runs summarize-m2x-logs early every morning to mail a summary of the previous days logs.
+Cron runs summarize-m2x-logs early every morning to email a summary of the previous days logs.